 - It is well suited for repetitive tasks that are rules-based and do not require significant decision-making.

-- RPA can also be used to handle tasks that are time-sensitive, such as monitoring inventory levels or tracking the status of orders.
+- RPA can also be used to handle tasks that are time-sensitive, such as monitoring inventory levels or tracking the orders status.

-- RPA can provide a significant boost to efficiency and productivity in any setting where manual labor is currently being used to perform repetitive tasks.
+- RPA can provide a significant boost to efficiency and productivity in any set-up where manual labor is currently being used to perform repetitive tasks.

-RPA and the AI - What Is the Difference
+RPA and AI - What Is the Difference

-An RPA is a software robot that can imitate the actions of humans.
-They use predefined activities and business rules to carry out a variety of operations, transactions, and processes across many software systems.
-With RPA, the intended outcome can be achieved without the involvement of a human.
+An RPA is a software robot that can imitate human actions.
+They use predefined activities and business rules to carry out a variety of operations, transactions and processes across many software systems.
+With RPA, the intended outcome can be achieved without human involvement.

 On the other hand, Artificial Intelligence (AI) refers to machines or systems that can imitate human reasoning.
-They serve to create insights and produce analytics at the same level as a human or even higher.
+They serve to create insights and produce analytics at the same level as a human, or at an even higher one.

 Finally, is RPA the same as AI?
-Well, they are not the same and differ a lot.
-Where RPA follows a pre-written algorithm or program to execute a task, AI tends to follow its own reasoning by finding a better solution - like an intelligent being.
+Well, it is obviously not the same, and the difference is significant. .
+Whilst RPA follows a pre-written algorithm or program to execute a task, AI tends to follow its own reasoning by finding a better solution - like an intelligent being.

 The only similarity in both systems is that they are programs to serve human needs.